I’m going to share a little secret with you….

 I don’t do much planning during my school year.
 I try to have most of my planning done over the summer.

-- First I make a menu plan for the week.
+- First I make a menu plan for the week based on what freezer meals I have already prepped.

-- I go ahead and put together a simple breakfast for Monday morning such as muffins or baked oatmeal.
+- I go ahead and put together a simple breakfast for Monday morning such as muffins or baked oatmeal, so that I don’t have to make anything that morning.

 - I then go down to the basement and pick up our school area.
 I function best when our school space is not a disaster area on Monday morning.